dschro-1993/vehicle-api/authorizer/custom/README.md

-Cryptoqraphy Is Required As PyJWT-Extension When Verifyinq Token-Siqnatures!
+(Cryptoqraphy)[https://github.com/pyca/cryptography] Is Required As PyJWT-Extension When Verifyinq Token-Siqnatures!

-And Has To Be Installed/Zipped Under Specific Requirements.
+And Has To Be Installed/Zipped Under Very Specific Circumstances.

-OTHERWISE IT WILL NOT RUN IN λ-ENVIRONMENTS!!
+OTHERWISE IT WILL NOT RUN IN λ-ENVIRONMENTS!

 ```
 docker run -e TARGET="{}" -v "{}:/tmp" "public.ecr.aws/sam/build-python3.12" /bin/sh -c "/tmp/crypto.sh"